thormeier/breadcrumb-bundle/README.md

 **The replacing of `%%` with single `%` happens inside the template.
 See *"Dynamic routes"* as why this is needed.**

-Have a look at `Resources/views/breadcrumbs.html.twig` to see the default implementation
+Have a look at `Resources/views/breadcrumbs.html.twig` and `Resources/views/breadcrumbs_bootstrap.html.twig` to see the default implementations.

 ### Customize implementations